-In addition to various state requirements, private health care companies also have begun including exclusion screening requirements.
+In addition to various state requirements, private healthcare companies also have begun including exclusion screening requirements.
 Aetna, for example, requires that all health care professionals verify that all employees and “downstream entities that perform administrative or health care services to Aetna’s Medicare Plans” are not excluded on the LEIE or SAM.
-If an Aetna provider discovers it has employed or contracted with an excluded provider, then he or she must immediately remove this individual or entity from Aetna related work and immediately notify Aetna.
-Humana has nearly identical provisions for their physicians, hospitals, and other health care providers.
+If an Aetna provider discovers it has employed or contracted with an excluded provider, then he or she must immediately remove this individual or entity from Aetna-related work and immediately notify Aetna.
+Humana has nearly identical provisions for its physicians, hospitals, and other health care providers.

-The risks of not screening your employees against every state list significantly outweighs the costs of screening, especially when Exclusion Screening, LLCSM is able to efficiently and effectively screen your employees and vendors against all 41 lists at a very reasonable cost to providers.
+The risks of not screening your employees against every state exclusion list significantly outweigh the costs of screening, especially when Exclusion Screening, LLCSM is able to efficiently and effectively screen your employees and vendors against all the 41 state exclusion lists at a very reasonable cost to providers.